captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ## WATCHMAN:
 Where exactly…ears or heart?

 ---

 ## CREON:
-Why do you anatomize my discomfort?
+Why do you seek to anatomize my discomfort?

 ---

 ## WATCHMAN:
 The man who did it hurts your heart…I hurt your ears.

 ---

 ## CREON: